To buy or not to buy from overseas ?

 To Amazon there are two possibilities :

-Note that Amazon grants you also a total or partial refund if the item is broken at the receipt.
+Note that Amazon grants you also a total or partial refund if the item is broken at receipt.

 In case of litigation with a seller, do keep all your documents (mail, order, invoice, account notice, etc).
 In case of double invoicing, the law (in Europe at least) give you 70 days to stop a cheque to your bank.
 In this case do inform immediately the seller by phone or email then by registered mail and demand explanations, and a correction for fear of legal proceeding.